suffolklibraries/sljekyll/_libraries/kesgrave-library.md

 branch-facebook: kesgravelibrary
 branch-wifi: y
 branch-colour-printing: available in A4 only
-branch-photocopying: available in black and white (A4 or A3) or colour (A4)
+branch-photocopying: available in A4 and A3 colour
 branch-scan-to-email: y
 branch-room-hire: /libraries/room-hire/kesgrave-library
 breadcrumb: y